AnaazaMusse/Code-Alpha-task-2/README.md

-# Secure Network Scanner (Task 1 – Secure Coding Review)
+# Secure Network Scanner (Task 2 – Secure Coding Review at CodeAlpha)

 This project contains a simple and secure Python network scanner created for my cybersecurity course.